elastic/kibana/x-pack/plugins/security_solution/public/management/cypress/README.md

 #### Headless mode

 A headless browser is a browser simulation program that does not have a user interface.
-These programs operate like any other browser, but do not display any UI.
+These programs operate like any other browser but do not display any UI.
 This is why meanwhile you are executing the tests on this mode you are not going to see the application under test.
 Just the output of the test is displayed on the terminal once the execution is finished.

 ### Target environments